 Jane A. Freeman.
-Ms. Freeman has served as a Trustee of the Trusts in the Fund Complex since January 1, 2015.
-She also served as a Trustee of Asset Allocation Trust from 2015 to 2018.
+Ms. Freeman has served as a Trustee of the Trusts in the Fund Complex since January 1, 2015, and as Chair Liaison since 2018.
+She also served as a trustee of Asset Allocation Trust from 2015 to 2018.
 From 2012 to 2014 and 1999 to 2008, Ms. Freeman served as the Chief Financial Officer of Scientific Learning Corporation.
 From 2008 to 2012, Ms. Freeman provided consulting services related to strategic business projects.
 Prior to joining Scientific Learning, Ms. Freeman was employed as a portfolio manager at Rockefeller & Co. and Scudder, Stevens & Clark.
 She served as a board member of the Harding Loevner Funds from 1996 to 2014, serving as both Lead Independent Director and chair of the Audit Committee.
-She also served as a board member of the Russell Exchange Traded Funds Trust from 2011 to 2012, and as chair of the Audit Committee.
+She also served as a board member of the Russell Exchange Traded Funds Trust from 2011 to 2012 and as chair of the Audit Committee.
 Ms. Freeman is also an inactive Chartered Financial Analyst.

 Isaiah Harris, Jr. Mr. Harris has served as a Trustee of the Trusts in the Fund Complex since 2009 and as Chair of the Audit Committee since 2019 and was an Advisory Board Member from 2008 to 2009.
-He also served as a Trustee of Asset Allocation Trust from 2010 to 2018.
-He was the Chairman of the Board of CIGNA Corporation from 2009 to 2021, and was a director of CIGNA Corporation from 2005 to 2008.
-He served as a director of Deluxe Corporation from 2003 to 2011.
-As a director of these and other public companies, he has served on board committees, including Governance, Audit and Compensation Committees.
+He also served as a trustee of Asset Allocation Trust from 2010 to 2018.
+Mr. Harris serves as a member of the Advisory Board of CEF of East Central Florida.
+He served as the Chair of the Board of CIGNA Corporation from 2009 to 2021, and director from 2005 to 2008.
+From 2003 to 2011, Mr. Harris served as a director of Deluxe Corporation.
+As a director of these and other public companies, he has served on board committees, including governance, audit and compensation committees.
 Mr. Harris served in senior executive positions, including as president, chief executive officer, vice president of finance and/or chief financial officer, of operating companies for approximately 20 years.
-Mr. Harris has been determined by the Board to be an audit committee financial expert, as such term is defined in the applicable rules of the SEC.
+Mr. Harris has been determined by the Board to be an audit committee financial expert as such term is defined in the applicable rules of the SEC.
+Mr. Harris was an Emeritus Member of the lowa State University Foundation Board of Governors, Emeritus Member of the Advisory Board of Iowa State University School of Business, Advisory Board Member, Palm Harbor Academy (private school), and an Advisory Board Member, Fellowship of Christian Athletes.
+Mr. Harris is also a certified public accountant (inactive status).

 David F. Larcker.
-Mr. Larcker has served as a Trustee of the Trusts in the Fund Complex since 2009 and was an Advisory Board Member from 2008 to 2009.
-He also served as a Trustee of Asset Allocation Trust from 2010 to 2018.
-Mr. Larcker is the James Irvin Miller Professor of Accounting at the Graduate School of Business (Emeritus) of Stanford University.
-He is also the Morgan Stanley Director of the Center for Leadership Development and Research and Co-director of The Rock Center for Corporate Governance at Stanford University.
+Mr. Larcker has served as a Trustee of the Trusts in the Fund Complex since 2009 and was an Advisory Board member from 2008 to 2009.
+He also served as a trustee of Asset Allocation Trust from 2010 to 2018.
+Mr. Larcker has served as a distinguished Visiting Fellow at the Hoover Institution since 2022.
+He also serves as the James Irvin Miller Professor of Accounting at the Graduate School of Business (Emeritus) of Stanford University, and as director of the Corporate Governance Research Initiative and Senior Faculty of The Rock Center for Corporate Governance since 2006.
+From 2005 to 2008, Mr. Larcker served as professor of Accounting at the Graduate School of Business, Stanford University.
 He has been a professor of accounting for over 30 years.
 He has written numerous articles on a range of topics, including managerial accounting, financial statement analysis and corporate governance.